“How do I love thee? Let me count the ways.”

 Writer Elizabeth Barrett Browning dedicated this iconic poem to her husband Robert Browning, but her famous sonnet could just as easily declare love for poetry itself.
 We can all do that March 21 on World Poetry Day.

-Started in 1999, the day was founded by the United Nations Educational, Scientific, and Cultural Organization (UNESCO) to “give fresh recognition and impetus to national, regional and international poetry movements.”
-The group wanted to inspire the celebration of poetry all over the world, encouraging reading, writing, and teaching poetry works.
+The United Nations Educational, Scientific, and Cultural Organization (UNESCO) founded this day in 1999 to “give fresh recognition and impetus to national, regional and international poetry movements.”
+The group hoped to inspire the celebration of poetry all over the world, encouraging reading, writing, and teaching.

-Poetry is a writing form that uses rhythms and imagery to elicit emotion and the imagination of the reader.
+Poetry uses rhythms and imagery to elicit emotion and the imagination of the reader.
 Poetry can rhyme, using what are called meters of long and short syllables.
 Some poetry, written in what’s called “free verse,” doesn’t employ rhyme or meters.
 Poems are broken into stanzas, which are like paragraphs, and can be up to twelve lines long.
-It is believed that the first known poem was written around 4,000 years ago in Babylon, and is called The Epic of Gilgamesh.
-Today, countless types of poems are available to enjoy, including haikus, limericks, sonnets, and ballads.
+We believe the first known poem appeared 4,000 years ago in Babylon.
+Today countless types of poems are available to enjoy, including haikus, limericks, sonnets, and ballads.

 How to Observe World Poetry Day

 Write a poem

 What better way to celebrate and promote poetry than by writing one of your own poems?
 If you don’t know where to start, try something small first.
 A haiku is a simple, three-line poem of five, then seven, then five syllables.
 Haikus can be funny or serious, and typically focus on nature.
 Once you’ve got the hang of that, try your hand at free verse.
 A poem to your secret love, perhaps?